 He performs Mohs surgery for the treatment of basal cell carcinoma and squamous cell carcinoma.

 Education and training

-After completion of training in dermatology, he undertook a highly competitive fellowship in Mohs surgery and advanced dermatological surgery at St John's.
+After completing training in dermatology, he undertook a highly competitive fellowship in Mohs surgery and advanced dermatological surgery at St John's.

-Alongside his clinical work, Magnus is actively involved in academic research.
-He completed a PhD at the Institute of Molecular Medicine, University of Oxford and was awarded a prestigious Academic Clinical Lectureship at St John's Institute of Dermatology where he performed postdoctoral research at King's College London.
+Magnus is actively involved in academic research.
+He completed a PhD at the Institute of Molecular Medicine, University of Oxford.
+He was awarded a prestigious academic clinical lectureship at St John's Institute of Dermatology where he performed postdoctoral research at King's College London.
 This work led to multiple high impact publications.

 Email: [email protected]